-We are expanding our supplier base for IQOS devices.
 Our IQOS devices are generally subject to product warranties for a period of 12 months from the date of purchase or such other periods as required by law.
 Warranty claims for these devices have not had a material impact on our consolidated financial position, results of operations or cash flows in any of the periods presented, although they may become more significant as the number of devices sold increases.

-We currently market our e-vapor products in several markets, including Ireland, Israel, Spain and the U.K. A city test of MESH, our Platform 4 product, is ongoing in Birmingham, U.K. We also expect to conduct market tests of our Platform 2 products in 2017.
+We currently market our e-vapor products in several markets, including Ireland, Israel, Spain and the U.K. A city test of MESH, one of our Platform 4 products, is ongoing in Birmingham, U.K. We also expect to initiate city tests of our Platform 2 product before the end of 2017.